blog banner temp.jpg

 In Part 1 of this series, I explored how NI CompactDAQ (cDAQ) delivers cost savings across the test lifecycle.
 But cost alone isn’t enough to justify a long-term investment in a test platform.
 What keeps me returning to cDAQ again and again is its flexibility.
 In Part 3 we’ll highlight the portability that makes it practical outside the lab.

 At Ball Systems, our projects span industries—automotive, aerospace, defense, and consumer products.
-Each project has its own requirements, and those requirements often change mid-design.
-A flexible test system isn’t just nice to have—it’s essential.
+Each project has unique requirements, and those requirements often shift mid-design.
+A flexible test system isn’t just nice to have—it’s essential for staying on schedule and avoiding costly redesigns.

 Broad Measurement Options